Natural Language Processing with Deep Learning

 - Coreference, question answering, and machine translation

-- Foundations of Machine Learning (recommended but not required): Knowledge of basic machine learning and/or deep learning is helpful, but not required.
+- Foundations of Machine Learning (Recommended): Knowledge of basic machine learning and/or deep learning is helpful, but not required.

-This professional online course, based on the on-campus Stanford graduate course CS224N, features:
+This professional online course, based on the Winter 2019 and 2020 on-campus Stanford graduate course CS224N, features:

-- Classroom videos edited and segmented to focus on essential content
+- Classroom lecture videos edited and segmented to focus on essential content

 - Coding assignments enhanced with added inline support and milestone code checks